dpiras/GMM-MI/README.md

     mi_estimator.plot_fitted_model()

-To choose the hyperparameters, we provide three classes: `GMMFitParamHolder, `SelectComponentsParamHolder`, and `MIDistParamHolder`.
+To choose the hyperparameters, we provide three classes: `GMMFitParamHolder`, `SelectComponentsParamHolder`, and `MIDistParamHolder`.
 An example usage is as follows:

     from gmm_mi.param_holders import GMMFitParamHolder, SelectComponentsParamHolder, MIDistParamHolder